syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/Column-Types.md

 ---
 layout: post
 title: Column Types | SfDataGrid | Xamarin.iOS | Syncfusion
-description: What are all the different types of column and it's properties and customizations in a SfDataGrid.
+description: Learn here all about Column types support in Syncfusion Xamarin.iOS SfDataGrid control, its elements and more.
 platform: xamarin.ios
 control: SfDataGrid
 documentation: UG

 ---

-# Column Types
+# Column Types in Xamarin.iOS SfDataGrid

 SfDataGrid contains different types of columns each with its own functionalities.
 You can use any column based on your requirements.